 The robust Singaporean and Australian legal frameworks for a licensed trade repository provide legal certainty for DDRS' activities in Singapore and Australia and also set out specific obligations applicable to a licensed trade repository with respect to the material aspects of a trade repository's services, such as recordkeeping and reporting requirements and the rights of stakeholders with respect to access, confidentiality, and disclosure of data.
 Further, the DDRS Compliance Manual and DDRS Rulebook are both prepared in accordance with the Singapore and Australian legal requirements applicable to licensed trade repositories.
-In particular, the DDRS Rulebook is a binding contract on both DDRS and each participant pursuant to section 46R of the SFA and represents a clear, transparent, and legally enforceable agreement pursuant to Exemption 1 of ASIC Instrument 2023/725 and part 2.2.1(1) of the DTRR.
+In particular, the DDRS Rulebook is a binding contract on both DDRS and each participant and represents a clear, transparent, and legally enforceable agreement.
 Pursuant to paragraph 1.1 of DDRS Rulebook participants are required agree to (i) enter into the User Agreement and (ii) be bound by the terms of the User Agreements and the Operating Procedures.

 In addition, the DDRS Rulebook, User Agreements (and accompanying Operating Procedures), policy documents and various other contractual agreements to be entered into by DDRS were reviewed and approved by MAS and ASIC as part of the licensing application.
-Amendments to the Rulebook, as defined under section 46Q of the SFA may, where relevant, require consultation with DDRS' participants and notice to MAS.
+Amendments to the Rulebook may, where relevant, require consultation with DDRS' participants and notice to MAS.